Culver City station: History

-A railway stop known as La Ballona Station, along the Los Angeles and Independence Railway established 1874, was located on or near the site of what came to be known as Ivy Station, Culver Junction and Culver City station.
+A railway stop known as La Ballona Station, along the Los Angeles and Independence Railway established 1874, was located on or near the site of what came to be known as Ivy Station, Culver Junction, and Culver City station.
 La Ballona Station was located at what is now Washington Boulevard, which circa 1883 was known as the "Monte Vista and La Ballona Station Road" and which extended Washington Street west from Los Angeles.
 In 1886, the "surveyors of the Santa Monica Railroad have just crossed the S.P. track at Ballona, just where the county road crossed that track near La Ballona station.
 The terminus is finally fixed at South Santa Monica, near where the old Juan Bernard wharf is."
-When the Palms Depot opened in 1887 it was noted to be between La Ballona Station and Santa Monica.
+When the Palms Depot opened in 1887, it was noted to be between La Ballona Station and Santa Monica.
 The name La Ballona Station was still in use as late as 1893; the name Ivy Station first appears in print in 1889.

-Los Angeles-Pacific Railroad built the Venice Short Line though the area in 1903.
+Los Angeles-Pacific Railroad built the Venice Short Line through the area in 1903.
 The interurban railway was grade-separated from the steam railroad via an underpass.
-When The LAP began running cars over the Santa Monica Air Line in 1908, the tracks were connected to allow interchanges.
-The point was later renamed Culver Junction to reflect its new role.
-In 1915 the station briefly hosted the Culver City branch of the Los Angeles County Free Library.
+When the LAP began running cars over the Santa Monica Air Line in 1908, the tracks were connected to allow interchanges.
+The junction was later renamed Culver Junction to reflect its new role.
+In 1915, the station briefly hosted the Culver City branch of the Los Angeles County Free Library.